Welcome to CalArts!

 - Your CalArts Credentials

-- Used primarily for the Hub (where your student services are) and the on-campus CASecure wireless network.
+- Used primarily for SSO, on-campus printing, and the on-campus CASecure wireless network.
 We are continually adding new services and combining existing services that use your CalArts Credentials, so it will likely be your most used username and password!
-Keep in mind that all these services use the same password, so if you change your wireless network password it will also change your Hub password.

 - Your Email account (CalArts uses Google Apps)